Easy Photography Composition Tips for Beginners

 #5.
 Simplify the Background.

-A pair of Canada Geese take flight against a simplified background that could have been distracting and camouflage the main subject.
+A pair of Canada Geese take flight against a simplified background.
+Otherwise, the background would have become distracting if the cattails and trees were in clear focus, distracting the viewer from the apparent subject, the geese in flight.

 A moose on the marsh’s edge is highlighted in its environment with a creative bokeh (blur).
-While seeing the willows and trees in detailed autumn splendor is beautiful, they could contribute to a cluttered-feeling result.
+If the beautiful willows and trees were in crisp detail instead of intentionally blurred in their autumn splendor, it could contribute to a cluttered-feeling result.
+The rule of thirds is considered as the space on the left creates space, and the moose isn’t jammed up against the left side of the frame.

 As you begin improving your beginner photography composition skills, look for areas with the fewest distractions to make your subject stand out as the obvious focus point of your story.
 Additionally, understanding and creatively using the aperture setting to create a shallow depth of field is an excellent way to simplify the background.
 For an introduction, please see Aperture Basics for Photographers.